harry-uglow/Curriculum-Reinforcement-Learning/README.md

 the wall.
 This is explained in far greater detail in the project report.
 With curriculum reinforcement learning, we initially remove the wall and the robot can learn to move along the red trajectory.
-By sequentially adding "parts" of the wall (represented by the coloured circles), we can guide the policy so that the robot learns to follow the desired green trajectory.
+By sequentially adding "parts" of the wall (represented by the coloured concentric circles), we can guide the policy so that the robot learns to follow the desired green trajectory.

-The final method presented here and the earlier versions of it required significant changes to baseline implementations of RL algorithms, in particular to support residual policy training.
+The final method presented here and its earlier versions required significant changes to baseline implementations of RL algorithms, in particular to support residual policy training.
 I hope making the code available here can help others working on similar projects.